-Medical Office Administrator (AAS)
+Medical Office Administrator (A.A.S.)

 Medical Office Administrator instruction is conducted in classrooms and lab environment set up for students to learn with sufficient practice in facilities equipped with clinical and administrative equipment and materials similar to those currently used in the occupation, such as medical office simulation, vital sign equipment and supplies, medical reports, patient documents, telephones, stethoscopes, examining tables, phlebotomy arms, electrocardiogram machines, and laboratory collection and processing equipment.
 Medical Office Administrator, office equipment and materials similar to those currently used in the occupation, such as billing and coding office materials, computers, medical records, patient documents, and current diagnostic and procedural coding books.
 Computer applications are utilized throughout the program.
 Medical textbooks, dictionaries, anatomy physiology charts and torso models are used to encompass active student learning.
 Clean classrooms equipped with learning resources, and audio-visual materials and equipment and internet access are available for theory classrooms.
 Students in this program have access to the computer lab.
+The online portion of the program, students, will be connected via zoom and using Moodle; a learning management system.
+Moodle provides resources such as, completion of assignments, quizzes, exams, and any other additional resources to be successful in the respective course.

-Pastry and Baking Arts
+Pastry and Baking Arts (PBA)

 Pastry and Baking Arts instruction is conducted with sufficient practice in facilities with equipment and materials similar to those currently used in the occupation.
 Clean classrooms equipped with computers, learning resources, and audio-visual materials and equipment and internet access are available for theory and demonstration classrooms are located in our Main Campus, 5818 SW 8 Street, Miami, Florida 33134.
 The pastry and baking kitchen lab is located in our Extension Campus at 2151 S. LeJeune Road, Suite 110, Coral Gables, Florida 33134, and is equipped with stoves, ovens, and food preparation equipment commonly found in the pastry and baking industry.
-A fully operational restaurant, Pasion, is used as an educational practice lab and/or externship site to provide real-world experiences to students.
+A fully operational restaurant, Pasion, is used as an educational practice lab to provide real-world experiences to students.
 Students in this program have access to the computer lab.